Class Taxon32Random

 public void setState(long stateA, long stateB)

-Sets the state completely to the given state variables, casting each to an int.
-This is the same as calling setStateA(long) and setStateB(long) as a group.
+Sets the state completely to the given two state variables.
+This is the same as calling setStateA(int) and setStateB(int), as a group.

 Overrides: